Mark Lin oversees three locations of his gym, CrossFit 858 in San Diego, California.

 Especially with both managers coming from two different places, Lin said you can’t take a cookie cutter approach to training someone.
 For example, while the one from the corporate world understands when he asks for a SWOT analysis on the kids program, the other would need more direction.
 Ultimately, he explained it’s his job to cultivate his managers, helping them succeed in the position he gave them.

-When looking for a manger, he noted three important characteristics, ones he said are shared with Ben Bergeron:
+When looking for a manager, he noted three important characteristics, ones he said are shared with Ben Bergeron:

 Lin said it wasn’t fun having the wrong people in the positions.
 So, it’s essential to get the right staff in the right seats.
 But it doesn’t stop there — the owner also needs to make sure he or she is being cultivated right alongside the manager.
 Because if your managers don’t’ stick around, you won’t be able to move from working in the business to working on it.